Phone:

 • Application Notes

-Anti-Beta-Phosphoglucomutase has been assayed against 1.0 µg of Beta-Phosphoglucomutase in a standard capture ELISA using Peroxidase Conjugated Streptavidin #S000-03 and ABTS (2,2’-azino-bis-[3-ethylbenthiazoline-6-sulfonic acid]) code # ABTS-100 as a substrate for 30 minutes at room temperature.
-A working dilution of 1:10.000 to 1:50.000 is suggested for this product.
+Application Note: Anti-Beta-Phosphoglucomutase Biotin has been tested by ELISA and western blot.
+This product is assayed against 1.0 μg of Beta-Phosphoglucomutase in a standard capture ELISA using Peroxidase Conjugated Streptavidin #S000-03 and ABTS (2,2'-azino-bis-[3-ethylbenthiazoline-6-sulfonic acid]) code # ABTS-100 as a substrate for 30 minutes at room temperature.
+A working dilution of 1:10,000 to 1:50,000 is suggested for this product.

 Restrictions